Herefordshire, Ross-on-Wye Foraging Courses

 ABOUT THE COURSE

 We will meet at the Alma Inn, a beautiful village pub in the Herefordshire countryside.
-The course starts with a short introduction on what to look for and a brief of the general countryside codes, where they relate to foragers.
+The course starts there with a short introduction on what to look for, our foraging code and a brief of the Countryside Act, where it relates to foraging.
 Drinks are available from the pub.

 Then we’ll set off on a roughly 2.5 hour walk around the village, teaching you how to identify the different plants, flowers, fruits and mushrooms that we find.

 We will stop along the way for some seasonal homemade refreshments such as our lovely hogweed and wild garlic soup, elderflower champagne or fruit leathers.

 After the course we will email you a list of everything we talk about on the day; to help you remember what you have learnt.